Paigah Palace

 Paigah Palace is a palace in Hyderabad, India.
 It was built by Sir Vicar-ul-Umra, a Paigah nobleman.
 This was built after he gave the famous Falaknuma Palace to the sixth Nizam of Hyderabad state, Mahbub Ali Khan, Asaf Jah VI.

-The Palace housed the Consulate General of the US in Hyderabad till 15 March 2023, after which US consulate Hyderabad began the consular services from its consulate building at Nanakramguda.
+The Palace housed the Consulate General of the United States of America in Hyderabad till 15 March 2023, after which the mission began services in its new chancery at Nanakramguda.

 History

 Between 1975 and 2008, the palace housed the office of the Hyderabad Urban Development Authority.
 In 1999, a four-storeyed annexe was added towards the rear side of the palace.

 Paigah Family

 In the hierarchy of nobles of Hyderabad, the Paigah family ranked immediately next to the ruling family of Nizams.

 The Paigahs were also the foremost palace builders of Hyderabad.
 Vikarul Umra also built the Paigah Palace in Begumpet, in 1900.

 Nawab Abul Fatah Khan Bahadur, the eldest grandson of Sir Vicar ul Umra and son of Amir e Paigah H.E.
 Nawab Sultan ul Mulk, was the last member of the Paigah family to have lived in this Palace.

 Near the Paigah Palace lies the Deoris of Nawab Muzaffar Nawaz Jung, Fareed Nawaz Jung, Nawab Nazir Nawaz Jung, Nawab Khair Nawaz Jung and Nawab Hassan Yar Jung, grandsons of Sir Vikar ul Umra and Vikhar Manzil (all these palaces were built by Sir Vicar between 1897 and 1901).
 The Deori of Nazir Nawaz Jung and Fareed Nawaz Jung, called Chiraan Fort Palace, is a beautiful, two-storeyed palace in Mughal style.
 It has wide verandas facing outwards as well as inwards overlooking a courtyard.
 The complex is partly converted into a club.
 The rest of the area is used as a residence.